bootphon/abkhazia/docs/source/abkhazia_format.rst

 the standardized Abkhazia format using the ``abkhazia prepare`` command, for exemple::

-  abkhazia prepare csj /path/to/raw/csj -o ./prepared_csj
+  abkhazia prepare csj /path/to/raw/csj -o ./prepared_csj --verbose

 Note that many corpora do not form a homogeneous whole, but are